Norwegian Wood

 seemed to be doing very well, housed as they were in old buildings

-with gloomy-looking interiors and faded writing on some of the signs.
+with gloomy-looking interiors and faded writing on some of the

 Judging from the age and style of the buildings, this area had been

 spared the wartime air raids, leaving whole blocks intact.
-A few of the
+A few of

-places had been entirely rebuilt, but just about all had been enlarged or
+places had been entirely rebuilt, but just about all had been

 repaired in places, and it was these additions that tended to look